 For children in grades Kindergarten to grade 12, classes are held on Sundays.
 Classes for grades Kindergarten through grade 8 are also held on Mondays (choose which day works best).
 All classes are held from 4:30 PM to 5:45 PM.
 Children from all parishes are welcome and we are never out of space for any child.
 Sunday classes are especially popular since there is Mass at 6:00 PM.
-Online classes are an option for those whose schedules conflict with in-person classes.
-Online lessons are asynchronous working at your family’s schedule with additional live group video class with your child’s catechist.
+Online classes are an option for those who can not attend in-person classes.

 Our high school program has an excellent line-up of teachers.
 Each teacher will cover a series on a particular topic that corresponds with the Adult Religious Education program.
 After class, your teenagers can attend the 6:00 pm Mass, and then immediately after they can attend the youth ministry evenings for additional food and fellowship.
 Learning the faith at 4:30, praying the faith at 6:00, and living the faith at 7:00.
 We have the complete experience – Food, friends, and faith!
 Register your children for CCD classes mid September by clicking the button below.